mihnsen/shopify-app-auth-laravel/README.md

 ### Setup Views
 #### Install Success page
-In your resources/views folder, create your folder and install-sucess.blade.php file, and then within `shopify-auth.app_name`, set your `view_install_success_path` value to whatever it is (see below in configure app for example).
+In your resources/views folder, create your folder and install-sucess.blade.php file, and then within `shopify_apps.app_name`, set your `view_install_success_path` value to whatever it is (see below in configure app for example).

 ### Auth Middleware
 Set the middleware on routes - ensure that ShopifyAuthCheck if sitting around the routes.
 Web too, but I think that is standard in the web.php file.
 Also note that when creating routes, the appname must be second in the url route e.g. apps/app_name/create.